LianzheWang/TCP-based-on-UDP/README.md

 The packet form is C STYLE STRUCT.
 So it support agent written in C. (It might be helpful for some homework task.)

+Thank U for reading my words.
+Code with love~ :)

 12/03/2018 in National Taiwan University.